jchery25/js-challenge/README.md

 - [x] Move each colors to a new location on the screen.

 ## Day 02 Deliverables:
-- [ ] Create a reset bottom that will place colors back at original position.
+- [x] Create a reset bottom that will place colors back at original position.
+- [x] Add logo onto the center of the page, underneath the dots.

+## Day 03 Deliverables:
+- [ ] Have circles connect to their appropriate positions.
+- [ ]

 # Insights/Lesson Learned
 - Thought it might be easier to start from scratch using html, css, and javascript.
 However, I quickly learned that I will most likely need to use a library like jQuery or React.
 Though I am more familiar with React, I wanted to challenge myself to learn jQuery for the specific task.